typefacedesign/document-driven-typedesign/ux/userjourneys.md

 ### Renaming an existing Font Family

-* Chris is viewing a Font Family on the dashboard
+* Chris is viewing the dashboard
 * Chris clicks on the Font Family title
 	* This adds a Text Input on top of the title
 * Chris types in a new name